 The aim of our early childhood development program in Nepal is to nurture children’s literacy and numeracy, as well as skills such as hand-eye coordination, social interaction and teamwork.
 We also work with children to improve their conversational English, a skill that contributes to future education and employment opportunities.
 Additional volunteer teaching in Nepal includes arts and crafts or sports for fine and gross motor skills development.

 Help foster better healthcare practices and support community well-being in Pokhara, Nepal.
 Volunteers work alongside local staff and students to facilitate healthcare workshops for young students and women in the community.
 Topics include UNICEF’s Water, Sanitation and Hygiene (WASH) program, basic first aid, and broad healthcare topics.
 Some of the targets for this program are increasing access to clean drinking water, increasing access to clean toilets, and increasing health skills in the community.

 If you’re interested in doing a bit more travel and experiencing other communities and landscapes, consider volunteering on our global health in Thailand and Nepal program.
 This is an excellent way to contribute to health and well-being practices while immersing yourself in more of Asia’s rich and diverse cultures.

 The weather can occasionally be unpredictable and interrupt regular activities.
 This is all part of the adventure.
-Our field staff are well-prepared and always make a plan!
+Our team on the ground is well-prepared and always ready to make a plan!